The best hotels in Sveti Stefan

 Local buses connect Budva to Sveti Stefan and Petrovac regularly in season.
 Water taxis run in summer between Budva and nearby beaches.
 A rental car gives the most flexibility for day trips to Kotor, Perast, Lake Skadar, and the Albanian border.

-Sveti Stefan's best neighborhoods
+Sveti Stefan's best hotel regions

 Sveti Stefan sits on the Budva Riviera, 6 kilometers south of Budva.
 The island itself is exclusively operated by Aman.
 Nearby Milocer has estate hotels with private beach access.
 Przno village sits at the island causeway.
 Petrovac is 14 kilometers south for quieter alternatives.